-This roasted brussels sprouts salad with creamy potatoes, crispy string beans, and dijon vinaigrette makes for a delicious vegan meal this season!
+Roasted brussels sprouts salad with creamy potatoes, crispy string beans, tender brussels sprouts, is tossed in a delicious homemade dijon vinaigrette.

 - 1/2 lb. red potatoes (approximately 4 medium), cut into 1-inch pieces